axiomgaming/lostark_theory/kakul_saydon/kakul_notes.md

  - Dodge donuts (midrange safest).
  - 2 players have crosshairs.
 They spawn flame pools underfoot periodically, which slow and burn.
  - Cone shaped aoe centered on Saydon, like Valtan.
 Dodge.
  - Saydon will, after donut patterns, do a spinning guns attack sort of like the Ghost Ship boss.
-Start at head/feet then move in a circle to avoid.
+Start at front or back then move in a circle to avoid.
  - After 2nd spinning guns, large bomb will spawn.
 Player controlling the cone must aim it so it hits the bomb.
  - After the first bomb, the pattern repeats with a second bomb opposite the first.